 The best part of making your own granola is that you can mix in all sorts of different flavors!
 Here are a few suggestions:

-- Add flax seeds, sesame seeds, hemp hearts, pumpkin seeds, or chia seeds after the granola has cooked for some healthy omega fats and added fiber.
+- Add flax seeds, sesame seeds, hemp hearts, coconut flakes, or chia seeds after the granola has cooked for some healthy omega fats and added fiber.

 - Adding dried fruits is a great way to naturally sweeten granola.

 - Mix in some superfoods to kick-start your day: bee pollen, maca powder, or whatever else your body desires.

-Fermenting granola before cooking is a great way to make a crunchy, toasted granola without using any additional sweetener.
+Fermenting granola before cooking is a great way to make crunchy, toasted granola without using any additional sweetener.
 It is a healthy and nutritious way to start your day.
 Use your favorite culture, sourdough starter, kombucha, or yogurt!